-Consider a Pareto Chart for More Advanced Analysis
+Consider a Pareto Chart, Instead of a Pie Chart, for More Advanced Analysis

 Pie charts are popular charts, but if you have too many categories they can become difficult to read.
 If you look at the chart above: Is there a problem?
 What is it?
 What action should you take?

 A much better chart to analyze this kind of data is the Pareto Chart.
 It's hard to create a Pareto Chart in Excel, but its easy using QI Macros add-in for Excel.
-Just select your data, click on the QI Macros menu on your Excel tool-bar and select Pareto Chart.
+Just select your data, click on the QI Macros menu and select Pareto Chart.
 QI Macros will do all of the math and draw the chart for you.

 Interpreting the Pareto Charts